 How Revolving Credit Works

-You may get a credit card with ACME Bank with a $1,000 credit limit and the ability to make purchases on the card at any time as long as you stick to the terms (e.g. don't go over the limit and pay at least the minimum payment on time each month).
+You may get a credit card with ACME Bank with a $1,000 credit limit and the ability to make purchases on the card at any time as long as you stick to the terms (i.e. don't go over the limit and pay at least the minimum payment on time each month).

 Let's say in the first month, you make $100 in purchases.
 You would have $900 of available credit left for other purchases.
 You can either pay your entire balance of $100, you can make the minimum payment specified on your billing statement, or you can pay an amount in between the minimum payment and your full balance.
 Let's say you choose to make the minimum payment of $25 and your balance goes down to $75 and your available credit goes up to $925.

-You start month two, with a $75 and $925 of available credit.
+You start month two with $75 and $925 of available credit.
 You're charged $10 in finance charges because you didn't pay your balance in full last month.
 You make another $100 in purchases, bringing your balance to $185 (the previous balance + interest + your new payments) and your available credit is $815.
 Again, you have the choice of paying the balance in full or making the minimum payment.
 You choose to pay in full this time.
 You pay the entire balance of $185, bringing your balance to $0 and your available credit back to $1,000 to start month three.

 Charge cards deviate slightly from the definition of revolving credit.
 While you can use your available credit repeatedly, you cannot revolve the balance over several months without facing penalties.
 Charge cards require you to pay the balance in full each month.

 Nonrevolving Credit Defined